lizanx/CodingPath/Web/The-Odin-Project/Foundations/Foundations.md

 External link offers good separation and better universality.
 Embedded styles can be file-scope only thus won't affect styles of other HTML.
 Inline styles apply to a certain unique element but may cause maintainability and readability issue if used too much.

+## The Cascade
+### Between a rule that uses one class selector and a rule that uses three type selectors, which rule has the higher specificity?
+Class selector.